 Sitges is the most famous beach town near Barcelona, about 35–40 minutes on the R2 Sud from Sants.
 Seventeen beaches, a beautiful old town with white houses tumbling down to the sea, a strong cava-and-seafood food scene, and an open, welcoming atmosphere (Sitges is one of the most LGBTQ-friendly towns in Spain).

 Where to eat: Sitges has its own food culture worth exploring — local cava, xató salad (their famous winter dish with anchovies and almond romesco), and grilled peix de roca from the Mediterranean.
 Look for small family restaurants in the old town, away from the seafront promenade.
+For more on what to order at Catalan tables, see our guide to the best tapas in Barcelona.

 Make it a perfect half-day in Barcelona: the train back to Plaça Catalunya only takes around 40 minutes, so a beach-and-lunch morning in Sitges pairs beautifully with our Tapas & Wine Tour in the evening — our meeting point is just a few minutes' walk from Plaça Catalunya.
 It's the ideal way to round off a beach day with the kind of bodegas and Catalan wines you won't find anywhere else.